AnyChart/docs.anychart.com/Basic_Charts_Types/Box_Chart.md

 ###Inversion

 AnyChart allows scale inversion.
-Just add the **.inverted** method to the scale you want to invert, for example:
+Just add the {api:anychart.scales.Base#inverted}**.inverted()**{api} method to the scale you want to invert, for example:

 ```
   // adjust y scale
     chart.yScale().inverted(true);
 ```

-Only one string changes the view a lot:
+Only one line changes the view a lot:

 {sample}BCT\_BoxChart\_04{sample}